 Due to normal wear and tear, every major appliance breaks down at some point.
 Luckily, there are steps you can take when your freezer starts to malfunction.
 For easier fixes, you might be able to solve issues on your own, while in other cases, you might need outside help.
-Cinch Home Services offer several home warranty plans to help cover the cost of repairing or replacing covered major appliances and built-in systems, like your Samsung freezer.
+Cinch Home Services offer three home warranty plans to help cover the cost of repairing or replacing covered major appliances, like your Samsung freezer, and built-in systems.

 Regardless of whether you have a French door refrigerator or a bottom freezer, this article will explain how you can diagnose issues with your Samsung fridge/freezer.
 Plus, we’ll offer tips on what you can do at home for appliance repair.

 Is your Samsung freezer not working?
 Here's the issue:

 Regardless of whether the thermostat, temperature control or other parts of your Samsung freezer aren’t working like they should, you should fix any issues quickly.
 Often, troubleshooting can be enough to fix your Samsung refrigerator on your own.
 The following sections highlight key things to check for if your freezer is not freezing efficiently or at all.

 Check the temperature settings

 If your Samsung freezer is no longer providing sufficiently cold air, the first thing you should do is check the temperature settings.
 The recommended temperature for your freezer should be roughly -2 degrees Fahrenheit, although any temperature under 0 will keep your food fresh.
 To know what temperature your Samsung freezer should be set to, check the user manual or the control panel.
 If you find the temperature of the freezer keeps rising, the problem could lie with the compressor and condenser coils.